VladimirKomov/url-shortener/k8s/README_k8s.md

 ## 🧠 Notes

-- `BASE_URL` should match the external access URL, e.g. `http://localhost:30080/api/v1`
+- `BASE_URL` in config should match how your app is accessed externally
+- `root_path` in FastAPI should match ingress path (e.g. `/api/v1`)
-- Redis, PostgreSQL, MongoDB, Kafka are currently expected to run **externally in Docker**
+- Kafka, Redis, PostgreSQL, and MongoDB are expected to run externally in Docker
-- Kafka address should be reachable via `host.docker.internal` from inside the cluster
+- Kafka URL must resolve from inside the cluster (e.g. `host.docker.internal`)
-- `shortened_urls` table must exist in PostgreSQL (use Alembic or manual SQL if needed)
+- `shortened_urls` table must be present in PostgreSQL

 ---

 ## ✨ Next steps (optional ideas)

+- Add TLS via `cert-manager` + Ingress annotations
-- Add Ingress with domain routing
+- Add a second Ingress for `url-validator` if it becomes HTTP-facing
-- Helm chart for reusable deployment
+- Create a Helm chart to template deployments
-- HorizontalPodAutoscaler for auto-scaling
+- Configure HPA (HorizontalPodAutoscaler)
-- CI/CD for automated rollout
+- Add CI/CD pipeline for automatic Docker push & deploy

 ---

-Happy shipping 🚀